genEquality-hackathon/sing-no-ism/README.md

 A genEquality Hackathon project using Node.js, Express, Postgres, Sequelize, React, and Redux.
 For testing, Mocha & Chai.
 Style?
 SCSS!

 # MVP condition:
-_Users can visit a deployed production site, and listen a song using the application.
+_Users can visit a deployed production site, and listen to a song using the application.
 The application has to return info about that song, plus its "ism" rating scale.
-When logged-in, the users have to be able to rate either abusive words or terms in a song lyrics.
-The application have to learn from these ratings and identify the same pattern in other lyrics._
+When logged-in, users have to be able to rate either abusive words or terms in a song lyrics.
+The application has to learn from these ratings and identify the same pattern in other lyrics._

 # Project Description: